lagi2 ngegaya sekarang giliran wirelessnya yaaa this is Xatar article again

 This will need altering depending on what chipset and drivers you are using.
 The above should work for an Atheros card.

-Saying all of the above about WPA configurations, I have had many problems with it on BackTrack.
-If someone else has other suggestions, please post here.
-Also, please post setup commands for other types of wireless cards.
+Saying all of the above about WPA configurations, I have had many problems

 To put your wireless card into monitor mode: